Skxxtz/sherlock/README.md

 - Type the launcher alias and space bar to only search within a specific category of commands.
 - Categories are fully configurable, allowing you to customize search scopes.
 - Use the category launcher to show a group for additional subcommands
+- Start Sherlock with the `--sub-menu` flag to only search within a category.

 ## ⌨️ Shortcuts